martinms-usc/minesweeper/README.md

 ```
 Start a new game:
 ```
-newgame(size, difficulty)
+newgame(size = 4, difficulty = "medium")
-// board width & height = size
+// size = board width & height
-// defaults to size = 4, difficulty "medium"
 ```

 Bot play:
 ```
 sweep()
-// use a best-guess algorithm for auto select
 ```
+About the Bot:
+* use a process of elimination algorithm to discover mines and find empty cells
+* next choose a cell with no revealed neighbors
+* if no known empty cells, use a best-guess algorithm

 Example: